arnab20ghosh/iamarnabg/docs/companies/hitachi.md

 ### ***About the Organization***

 Hitachi Vantara is the rebranding Hitachi Data Systems.
-Hitachi i
+The hitachi office that I work for here in Pune is formed after taking over a start-up called REAN Cloud.
+This move was strategic for  Hitachi to enter in the cloud computing domain.

 For more information, see https://www.hitachivantara.com/en-in/services/cloud-services/cloud-migration-services.html